 A key part of executing initiatives is leveraging appropriate opportunities for collaboration.
 The continued development of collaborative partnerships with NDUS institutions, NDIT, K-12 and other strategic partners is critical to addressing the needs of the NDUS.

 NDUS will continue to focus on and support the ongoing operational goals like infrastructure and business systems, while also establishing a strategic direction in IT security, mobility, cloud, and effective use of data.

 Across all technology interactions, cybersecurity and the protection of our state’s and citizens’ data remains a critical priority.
 We continue to work closely with the Legislature to enhance our state’s cybersecurity posture.
-And by aligning the people, processes and technologies that span our IT enterprises we will be able to better respond and adapt to the evolving threat landscape.
+By aligning the people, processes and technologies that span our IT enterprises we will be able to better respond and adapt to the evolving threat landscape.

 IT goals, strategies, past accomplishments, and future objectives for nearly all Executive Branch agencies, the Judicial Branch, the Legislative Branch, the K-12 Educational System, and the ND University System, are all viewable from one Statewide IT Planning Dashboard.

 Additionally, information about state government major IT projects (those that have budgets of $500,000 and over) that are to have funding requests presented during the 67th Legislative Assembly in 2021 have been ranked by the State IT Advisory Committee.

 IT Planning is a process managed by NDIT through which state agencies establish objectives for technology activities that are in line with their strategic goals.

 “Initiative Intake” (formerly called "Project Exploration") is a process through which NDIT and agency staff preparing to conduct an IT project develop and/or review its business case and high level technical concepts so NDIT staff can understand: